 The inaugural National Canadian Film Day event, held on April 29, 2014, included screenings, events, panel discussions, social media engagement, and robust conversations about Canadian film across the country.
 The event was a huge success.
 We held 70 public and invitational events in 44 communities, garnered over 100 impressions in national media (from the CBC to the Globe and Mail), became a trending topic on Twitter AND were recognized in the House of Commons.

-Last year was even bigger and better, with more than 170 screenings held across the country in every province and territory.
+2015 was even bigger and better, with more than 170 screenings held across the country in every province and territory.
 There were broadcast offerings from every major broadcaster, free online offerings from CBC, NFB, CFC and CFMDC and a great deal of media coverage from the likes of the CTV, Global, CBC, etc., as well as print coverage across the the country.
 Not to mention trending on twitter Canada and a social media reach of 10 million!
+In 2016, screenings reached over 400 events.
+That’s more than double in size!

 National Canadian Film Day is presented by REEL CANADA and supported – without apology – by Cineplex, CBC and a host of film festivals, movie clubs, schools, broadcasters and industry organizations.